 James M. Vaughn is Assistant Professor in the Department of History at the University of Texas at Austin.
 His main interests lie in the history of Britain and the history of the British Empire in the late seventeenth, eighteenth, and nineteenth centuries.
 His current project examines the origins and early development of the British East India Company’s territorial empire in the context of metropolitan socio-political evolution and far-reaching global transformations in the eighteenth century.

-Ben Weiss is a third year graduate student in the PhD. program in African History at the University of Texas at Austin, where he also completed his undergraduate degree in History, Government, and African Development Studies.
+Ben Weiss is a PhD candidate in African History at the University of Texas at Austin, where he also completed his undergraduate degree in History, Government, and African Development Studies.
 His current graduate work aims to understand the recent political and economic history of HIV/AIDS in southern Africa through interpreting older histories of sexually transmitted diseases on the continent, particularly the syphilis outbreaks of the early 20th century.

 Sam White is Assistant Professor in the Department of History at the Ohio State University.
 He has taught in many areas of environmental history including both global and American surveys as well as “big history” and topical courses on food, animals, and climate.
 His research focuses on past climate changes and extreme weather, combining scientific data and historical sources to better reconstruct these episodes and understand their influence on human history.
 He is the co-founder of the Climate History Network.